 Finally, let’s explore the wild and wonderful world of bacterial leather.
 (The image I’ve shared is actually a photo I took of the 3.1 Phillip Lim X Charlotte McCurdy dress made with algae sequins, another innovative leather-like material).

 Bacterial leather, also known as Celium, has been in the making for over six years, and is now making its way to being produced on an industrial scale.
 The bacteria grows off fruit waste, and requires no land clearing, making its carbon impact very low.
 It also does not use PVC or PU (although is not claiming to be plastic-free).
 The end result?
-It’s still yet to be seen, but it could be a promising contender for the most sustainable vegan leather of the future.
+A beautiful vegan leather being tried out by sustainable-thinking brands like GANNI.
+It could be a promising contender for the most sustainable vegan leather of the future.

 So, Is There Such A Thing As Sustainable Vegan Leather?